rurban/smhasher/README.md

 ## Differential Tests

-This hashes strings of various sizes with relatively few bits set, and then looks for excess collissions.
+This hashes strings of various sizes with relatively few bits set, and then looks for excess collisions.
 Hash functions with a weak mix function, or weak seeding will often fail these tests.

 (NB: I don't know too much about these tests.
 More to come later.)